 The 12.5" High Torque XL cleaner head is the largest available on a Dyson cordless and covers the most range in one pass.
 Both the main roller and soft roller head (UK only), combination tool, and hair tool were more than enough for a quick and satisfying clean around the home.
 However, you also have a crevice tool, stubborn dirt brush, and mini soft dusting brush to use according to your needs.
 The extra battery and charger are useful for charging both batteries simultaneously so you're never without a charge.

-Now, this is exciting because we both have tired-looking carpets which are on the list to be replaced BUT the Outsize worked wonders on it.
-Keeping it mostly on the Auto mode the floorhead very cleverly sensed and adapted to the varying levels across the floor.
-Jenny found that her long hair didn't get too tangled in the brushbar as she swept over areas where she tend to brush her hair.
+With tired-looking carpets which are on the list to be replaced, the Outsize worked wonders on it.
+Keeping it mostly on the Auto mode the floorhead very cleverly sensed and adapted to the varying levels across the floor Long hair also didn't get too tangled in the brushbar, which seems to find itself all over the house

-After vacuuming the carpet we're both impressed.
-The pile is short and was well and worn down but after a run with the Outsize, it looked lifted, refreshed, which is rather pleasing to the eye.
+After vacuuming the carpet, call us impressed.
+The pile is short and was well and worn down but after a run with the Outsize, it looked lifted, and refreshed, which is rather pleasing to the eye.

 The UK model comes with the Laser Slim Fluffy Head by default, but in the US the attachment is a Dyson.com exclusive, and available in the Dyson Absolute + for an extra $100.
 The new Laser Slim Fluffy head differs from the original soft roller head in earlier V11 or V10 models due to the built-in green diode laser that reveals dirt on hard floors that the naked eye can't see.
 It's pretty amazing, and we've tested and gone into detail about its capabilities in our Dyson V15 Detect review.
 Note, the soft roller head is smaller than the High Torque XL cleaner head, but that doesn't affect cleaning performance.